They’re both fatty cuts of pork, that’s for sure. But the similarities between them end there.

 There are many ways to cook salt pork and bacon, and the use for pork belly meat is limited only by the imagination and ingenuity of the home cook.
 And yet, one thing’s for sure: no matter the recipe or cooking method, this kind of meat is almost always better when cut into cubes than used in slices.

 The best way to make use of this type of meat is to sauté or roast it, which crispens it up and brings out its rich, meaty flavor.
-You can then make Bacon Mac and Cheese, Spaghetti Carbonara, or Potato Bacon Omelet with it.
+You can then make Bacon Mac and Cheese, Pasta Carbonara, or Potato Bacon Omelet with it.

 How to choose between the stovetop and the oven, some of you may be wondering?
 For a weekday breakfast or Sunday brunch, use the stovetop.
 When cooking for a family gathering or a large crowd, use the oven.